Donald Sultan: Personal life

 Donald Sultan was married once.
-His wife Susan Sultan, nee Reynolds, was also from Asheville, North Carolina, and they moved to New York together in 1975.
+His wife Susan Sultan, née Reynolds, was also from Asheville, North Carolina, and they moved to New York together in 1975.
 The marriage ended in divorce.
 He has two children – a daughter Frances and a son Penn as well as two grandchildren Georgia and Ada.
 Sultan spends time between his spacious loft in Tribeca, a historic 1760 house in Sag Harbor, Long Island, which he bought in 1984, and a Paris apartment on the fashionable Rue Marbeuf, just off the Champs Elysees.